UnitTestBot/jacodb/cfgDesign.md

         * special `Catch` instruction is introduced to explicitly distinguish the entry points of the catch blocks in a method
-            * if this instruction is not introduced, then each instruction will have to store potential exception catching paths and we will not be able to distinguish this kind of instructions
+            * if this instruction is not introduced, then each instruction will have to store potential exception catching paths, and we will not be able to distinguish this kind of instructions
         * either each instruction has an implicit edge to the exception receiver (either catch or method exit)